Coordination polymer

 Figure 1.
 An illustration of 1- 2- and 3-dimensionality.

 A coordination polymer is an inorganic or organometallic polymer structure containing metal cation centers linked by ligands.
 More formally a coordination polymer is a coordination compound with repeating coordination entities extending in 1, 2, or 3 dimensions.

 It can also be described as a polymer whose repeat units are coordination complexes.
 Coordination polymers contain the subclass coordination networks that are coordination compounds extending, through repeating coordination entities, in 1 dimension, but with cross-links between two or more individual chains, loops, or spiro-links, or a coordination compound extending through repeating coordination entities in 2 or 3 dimensions.
 A subclass of these are the metal-organic frameworks, or MOFs, that are coordination networks with organic ligands containing potential voids.

 Coordination polymers are relevant to many fields, having many potential applications.

 Coordination polymers can be classified in a number of ways according to their structure and composition.
 One important classification is referred to as dimensionality.
 A structure can be determined to be one-, two- or three-dimensional, depending on the number of directions in space the array extends in.
-A one-dimensional structure extends in a straight line (along the x axis); a two-dimensional structure extends in a plane (two directions, x and y axes); and a three-dimensional structure extends in all three directions (x, y, and z axes).
+A one-dimensional structure extends in a straight line (along the × axis); a two-dimensional structure extends in a plane (two directions, × and y axes); and a three-dimensional structure extends in all three directions (x, y, and z axes).
 This is depicted in Figure 1.